 I keep running into this word.
 Not like an old friend but a nearly invisible, insidious process so pervasive it has become the new normal.

 Commodification is the act of monetizing a product or symbol or person, cashing in on their implied message.
 It could also define turning something of no value into a marketable product.
-Think, pet rocks or pandas in the zoo.Take a look at the people in the stands of a ballgame.
+Think, pet rocks or cute pandas whose image speaks louder than the side effects of the latest miracle drug.Take a look at the people in the stands of a ballgame.
 There will be a sea of blue or red or green jerseys bearing names of the players.
 Now look at a car commercial showing a farmer… in overalls, of course.
 Or a series of images with voice-over of a familiar folk song used to sell smart phones or was it insurance?
 One picture is worth a thousand pick-up trucks or a billion burgers.

 The athletes are being exploited, however outrageous their salaries may seem.
 They no longer own the rights to their name.
 It is even more contemptible in collegiate sports where they earn billions for universities without any compensation.
 The image of an independent farmer (fast disappearing) suggests a tableau of heart-warming, old-time American values attaching themselves to consuming a brand of cereal, or soup, or car or candidate.
 We are nothing if not consumers.Welcome to the era of symbols.
 Bumper stickers have yielded to tattoos.
 It’s as if we are nobody if we don’t advertise ourselves, the last gasp of a lost identity.
 Now we are flooded with comic books (graphic novels) and emojis.
 Why articulate when we can just point to a ready-made image?
 The universality is not lost on me but I mourn the death of language, victim of a society hurriedly on its way to nowhere.